How Exercise Can Help High Blood Pressure

 Get help

-if you don’t find it easy to motivate yourself, then you might want to consider getting a trainer to show you what to do.
+If you don’t find it easy to motivate yourself, then you might want to consider doing something with a friend or group to help get you going.

 Strength matters

-Have you considered adding strength training as part of your routine?
+Have you considered adding strength training as part of your routine as it can be really beneficial at menopause?

 You’ll lose body fat, boost muscle mass, and raise your metabolic rate.
 Losing as little as 10 pounds can lower or help prevent high blood pressure if you’re overweight.